IanCWells/CodeBlog/SemanticSearch.md

 There are hundreds of sensing applications.
 Engineers can use sensors for test and measurement, quality control, force feedback, automation, robotics….the list goes on.

-To lend perspective on what Is possible, FUTEK provides ~250 application landing pages.
+To lend perspective on what Is possible, FUTEK provides ~250 [application landing pages](https://www.futek.com/applications).
 From an SEO perspective, these are accessible via Google, Safari, even Bing.
-On FUTEK’s website however, navigating through ~250 applications is not possible through internal search (planned for future development).
+On FUTEK’s website however, navigating through hundreds of applications is not possible via the current internal search (planned for future development).

 Let’s design a search tool to change that.

 ---